vladimir-v-diaz/vladimir-v-diaz.github.io/reporting.md

 ### Reporting issues

-Security issues can be reported by emailing justincappos@gmail.com.
+Security issues can be reported by emailing jcappos@nyu.edu.

 At a minimum, the report must contain the following: